 Students are advised to check faculty travel schedules early in their final term in order for faculty to have enough time to read the thesis.
 The student is required to obtain the two faculty member signatures before submitting his/her MS thesis to the Chair.
 The thesis must be emailed as a PDF to the Chair at least one week before the last day of classes in the term of graduation.

 If the Chair determines that a thesis is deficient in format, style, grammar, English, or otherwise not measuring up to Department standards, the student and her/his advisor will be notified as soon as possible by email, with a brief summary of the problems.
 The student then has the choice of deferring the graduation date, or remedying the problems at short notice, with the deadline being two working days before the Rackham deadline.
 The final Rackham deadlines are approximately January 5, May 13, and August 26 for graduation in the previous term.

 Deep Blue Archive

 A paper Masters Thesis Cover Page is required to be signed by the student, by both faculty readers and then by the Chair.
-This should be submitted to Anne Hudon in the main office when the student emails the final version of the thesis to her.
+This should be submitted to Christina Zigulis in the main office when the student emails the final version of the thesis to her.
 She will upload the thesis to the U-M Library's official Deep Blue archive, with the cover sheet scanned as the first page of the document.